jeffRMoya/we.are.live/README.md

 # we.are.live

-This repository is for a website dedicated to allowing users to search for and save upcoming live music events
+This repository is for a website dedicated to allowing users to search for and save upcoming live events

 ## Built With